-The purpose of the huddle is first and foremost to improve communication and project flow through faster feedback.
+The purpose of the stand-up is first and foremost to improve communication and project flow through faster feedback.
 Feedback every 24 hours increases project velocity and enables the team to make quick adjustments in order to keep the project flowing smoothly.
 By contrast, waiting one week to get the information you need is 7 days too late to make a difference.

-- The quarterback is key
+The stand-up meeting leader is key

 Running an effective meeting needs a good quarterback.
 Good quarterbacks know whether to run the ball or pass in order create a successful drive down the field.
 They know the players, the playbook, and they know how to clear a path to the end zone.
 When the huddle breaks, everyone knows exactly what needs to be done today to win the game.